 “The injections are most successful when hyperhidrosis affects one area of the body, or focal hyperhidrosis.
 When using Botox to prevent sweating, your physician will make 10 to 15 small injections into the affected area, usually the underarms,” Dr. Bitar says.

 He notes that you should start to notice less sweat in four weeks, and the treatment can last up to six months.
 If you find that you’re starting to sweat more excessively again, reach out to your doctor.

 2. Apply Prescription Antiperspirants and Creams

-These antiperspirants are much stronger than the ones you buy at the drugstore.
+These antiperspirants are much stronger than the ones available at the drugstore.
 Prescription antiperspirants work by building salt clogs that prevent sweat from reaching the surface, Dr. Green says.

-For example, prescription antiperspirants, such as Drysol, have aluminum chloride, a key ingredient that intercepts sweat glands in the eccrine system (sweat glands that cover most of your body), she says
+For example, prescription antiperspirants, such as Drysol, have aluminum chloride.
+It’s a key ingredient that intercepts sweat glands in the eccrine system (sweat glands that cover most of your body), she says

 “A smart tip is to apply antiperspirant at bedtime to dry and clean underarms.
 This gives the product time to create a block over the sweat duct,” Dr. Bitar says.

 These are systemic medications that limit sweat production in your sweat glands.
 Dr. Green says.
 “It is often prescribed for those who experience excessive sweating in areas of the body that topical medications aren’t suitable for, such as the face and scalp.”

 For example, glycopyrronium tosylate (Qbrexza) is a topical anticholinergic treatment found in pre-moistened cloths that are often prescribed to children as young as nine years old for managing hyperhidrosis, Dr. Green says.